Colony of Niger: Military territory

 While French took control of some of the areas of modern Niger began in the 1890s, a formal Zinder Military Territory was formed on 23 July 1900.
 This military territory only governed what is modern southern Niger, with only nominal rule east of Zinder or north of Tanout.
 Its Commandant was based at the village of Sorbo-Haoussa near Niamey, where the headquarters was moved in 1903.
 Administratively, it was part of the Senegambia and Niger Colony from 1902 to 1904 and Upper Senegal and Niger colony from 1904 to 1911.
 While commanded by officers of the French Troupes de marine, its budget and administration was dependent on the Lieutenant Governor at Kayes (latter Bamako), and military decision making—as well as contact with authorities in the Metropole or other colonies was through the Governor General in Dakar.
 The area also appears on French maps as the "Third Military Territory".
 On 22 June 1910 the territory was renamed Niger Military Territory, and included parts of modern northeast Mali (Gao Cercle) and Northern Chad (Tibesti Cercle).
 On 21 June 1911 the Cercle of Gao ceded to French Sudan, and throughout the late nineteen-teens, efforts were made to establish permanent French posts in the north and east, in Bilma, N'guigmi and elsewhere.
 In 1911, the headquarters of the territory was moved to Zinder, reflecting both the relative peacefulness of the west of the territory, and the fear of incursion from the British to the South and the Italians from Libya.
 Despite this, French control of the northern and eastern areas remained minimal.
 Along with Mauritania, Niger remained the only part of French West Africa to remain under military rule.

 Civilian colonial rule

 On 13 October 1922 the civilian Colony of Niger took control of most of southern and western areas, with a lieutenant governor reporting to the Governor General of French West Africa.
 The 1919 creation of French Upper Volta as a civil colony removed the areas of modern Niger west of the Niger River.
-In 1926, the capitol was moved again to Niamey from Zinder.
-In 1930, Tibesti Cercle ceded to Chad Colony in French Equatorial Africa, and in 1932, the colony of French Upper Volta was divided amongst its neighbors, with the Cercles of Dori and Fada N'gourma ceded to Niger Colony.
+In 1926, the capital was moved again to Niamey from Zinder.
+In 1931, Tibesti Cercle ceded to Chad Colony in French Equatorial Africa, and in 1932, the colony of French Upper Volta was divided amongst its neighbors, with the Cercles of Dori and Fada N'gourma ceded to Niger Colony.